THIS ARTICLE INCLUDES A FREE PRINTABLE

-Helping your child find “the hard part” and navigate a way to overcome the challenge is a powerful way to teach him about grit.
+Helping your child find “the hard part” and navigate a way to overcome the challenge is a powerful way to teach them about grit.

-Have your child practice problem-solving techniques using the 5 Problem-Solving Step printable cards from the Growth Mindset Activity Kit.
+Have your child practise problem-solving techniques using the 5 Problem-Solving Step printable cards from the Growth Mindset Activity Kit.

 7. Follow the “Hard Thing Rule”

 Angela Duckworth teaches grit to her own two daughters using the “Hard Thing Rule.”
 Duckworth’s rule has three parts:

 - Each member of the family has to do something difficult, "something that requires practice, something where you're going to get feedback telling you how you can get better, and you're going to get right back in there and try again and again."

 - You must finish what you start.
 Duckworth requires her children to finish a season, a set of lessons that were signed up for, etc.

 - No one gets to pick the “hard thing” for anyone else, so your child chooses their own challenge.